-Around April 2012, I found a couple of 3D model viewer Tk scripts on the web site wiki.tcl.tk.
+Around April 2012, I found a couple of 3D model viewer Tk scripts on the Tclers' Wiki site at wiki.tcl.tk.

-I was inspired by the authors of those 2 scripts --- Mark Stucky and Gerard Sookahet --- to create some 3D model viewing utilities --- complete with fairly robust 3D model data importers (for a variety of 3D data formats --- such as Wavefront OBJ files, Cyberware PLY files, STL stereolithography files, CAD/CAE/FEA-like data files, etc.).
+I was inspired by the authors of those 2 scripts --- Mark Stucky and Gerard Sookahet --- to create some 3D model viewing utilities --- complete with fairly robust 3D model data importers --- for a variety of 3D data formats --- such as

-In 2012, I was getting started on some 3D viewing projects, but to aid in that endeavor, I found that it would be nice to have a variety of test files at hand --- boxes, tetrahedrons, octahedrons, icosahedrons, spheres, cones, cylinders, tori --- even buckyballs --- of various dimensions and in various formats.
+In 2012, I was getting started on some 3D viewing projects, but to aid in that endeavor, I found that it would be nice to have a variety of test files at hand --- boxes, tetrahedrons, octahedrons, icosahedrons, spheres, cones, cylinders, tori (toruses) --- even buckyballs --- of various sizes and in various file formats.

 And what better way to generate such files (with parameters such as widths, heights, depths, radii, etc.) than with Tcl.

 And what better way to make an easy-and-quick-and-consolidated-and-self-documenting way of running the code that generates those files than Tk.